Updated March 18, 2026

 Frequently Asked Questions About Munich

-No — Bavaria has Germany's strictest smoking ban.
+No — Bavaria has Germany's strictest smoking ban with absolutely no exceptions.
 No smoking in any bar, restaurant, club, or party tent, including all Oktoberfest tents.
-No exceptions.
+Step outside to smoke.

-Yes — public drinking is legal and culturally celebrated.
-Beer gardens are a Munich institution.
-The English Garden beer garden is world-famous.
+Yes — public drinking is completely legal and culturally celebrated in Munich.
+Beer garden culture is a Munich institution.
+The English Garden, Viktualienmarkt, and parks along the Isar are all popular outdoor drinking spots.

-Yes — in designated FKK (nudist) areas.
-It's completely normal in German culture.
-Don't stare or take photos.
-Stay clothed outside designated areas.
+Yes — in designated FKK (nudist) areas, particularly the Schönfeldwiese meadow.
+It's a long-standing German cultural tradition and completely normal.
+Don't stare or photograph — stay clothed outside designated areas.

 Also Visiting Nearby...